 We will meet at Rome airport in the afternoon, set our compass south and depart in our comfortable private bus!
 Destination: Campania.
 We arrive on the Amalfi Coast after an approximate 3-hour drive and enjoy a welcome dinner.

-Day 2 – Wines from Irpinia and food from the Amalfi coast
+Day 2 – Wines from Irpinia and Food from the Amalfi Coast

 Day 3 – Amalfi, Lemons and Pompei

 Sunny yellow, tart and lush, the lemon is a fitting symbol of Amalfi.
 In the morning we will tour the town of Amalfi and discover everything about lemons and limoncello liqueur.
-Lunch will be in the lemon grove with a menu inspired by this regional DOP product.
-To finish our meal, we enjoy limoncello, served chilled.
-This aromatic, alcoholic drink is the closest thing to enjoying the pure flavour of the lemon, without the bitter bite.
+Lunch will be in a lemon grove with a menu inspired by this regional DOP product.
+To finish our meal, we will enjoy limoncello, served chilled.
+This aromatic alcoholic drink is the best way to enjoy pure lemon flavour without the bitter bite.

-Day 4 – Buffalo Mozzarella: the real thing!
+Day 4 – Buffalo Mozzarella: The Real Thing!

 Day 5 – Basilicata and its Aglianico: Ancient Volcanic Wines

-Take in this lesser known region of Basilicata, which is removed and remote, hot and dry.
-The food perfectly reflects its climate featuring a blend of spice and simplicity.
-For centuries the local people were reticent to mix with the rest of Italy.
-The region has preserved a strong and distinct cultural and regional identity due to its lack of roads and physically remoteness.
-The region borders on Calabria, Puglia and Campania to the west.
-Basilicata is known as the most mountainous region of Italy.
+We will take in the lesser known region of Basilicata, which is removed, remote, hot and dry.
+The food perfectly reflects its climate and features a blend of spice and simplicity.
+For centuries, the local people were reticent about mixing with the rest of Italy and the region has preserved a strong and distinct cultural and regional identity due to its lack of roads and physical remoteness.
+The region borders Calabria, Puglia and Campania and is known as the most mountainous region of Italy.